Nicolet College

 • Do not stop to consider whether or not you are in danger.

 • Do not assume that a lack of visible smoke or flames means you are safe.
-Most victims of fire die as a result of smoke inhalation.
-Many poisonous gases are invisible.
+Most victims of a fire die as a result of smoke inhalation.

 • Close all doors as you leave.